 Current Day Bank DDA to CMS

 Current day BAI files can be sent at any time and will be immediately loaded for client access.
 Digital Banking will assume intraday BAI files are incremental.

+* Bank has mixed transmissions.
+Wires and RTP intraday transactions come through MQ channel.
+All the remaining intraday files will be sent as a batch file through GIS